ORCID/ORCID-Source/DEVSETUP.md

 * Click Ok

 * Under **Server Locations** select **User custom location** set and **Server Path** to `/tmp-tomcat-orcid-web`.
-      * You also need to a directory under `/tmp-tomcat-orcid-web`.
+      * You also need to make a directory under `/tmp-tomcat-orcid-web`.
 In a linux shell:
   `sudo mkdir /tmp-tomcat-orcid-web; sudo chown -R $(whoami) /tmp-tomcat-orcid-web;`

 * Under `Server Options` make sure everything is unchecked.